MILVLG/prophet/README.md

 [![PWC](https://img.shields.io/endpoint.svg?url=https://paperswithcode.com/badge/prompting-large-language-models-with-answer/visual-question-answering-on-a-okvqa)](https://paperswithcode.com/sota/visual-question-answering-on-a-okvqa?p=prompting-large-language-models-with-answer)
 [![PWC](https://img.shields.io/endpoint.svg?url=https://paperswithcode.com/badge/prompting-large-language-models-with-answer/visual-question-answering-on-ok-vqa)](https://paperswithcode.com/sota/visual-question-answering-on-ok-vqa?p=prompting-large-language-models-with-answer)

-This repository is the official implementation of the Prophet, a two stage framework designed to prompt GPT-3 with answer heuristics for knowledge-based VQA.
+This repository is the official implementation of the Prophet++, a two stage framework designed to prompt GPT-4o with answer heuristics for knowledge-based VQA.
 In stage one, we train a vanilla VQA model on a specific knowledge-based VQA dataset and extract two types of complementary answer heuristics from the model: answer candidates and answer-aware examples.
-In stage two, answer heuristics are used to prompt GPT-3 to generate better answers.
-Prophet significantly outperforms existing state-of-the-art methods  on two datasets, delivering 61.1% on OK-VQA and 55.7% on A-OKVQA.
+In stage two, answer heuristics are used to prompt GPT-4o to generate better answers.
+Prophet++ significantly outperforms existing state-of-the-art methods  on four datasets, delivering 65.7% on OK-VQA, 68.0% on A-OKVQA, 61.8% on TextVQA and 90.5% on ScienceQA.
 Please refer to our [paper](https://arxiv.org/pdf/2303.01903.pdf) for details.

 ![prophet](misc/framework.png)

 ## Updates
+January 15, 2025
+- Add training and testing codes of the Prophet++ framework on A-OKVQA, OKVQA, Textvqa and ScienceQA.

 April 28, 2023
 - Add pretrained and finetuned models on A-OKVOA.

 March 10, 2023
 - Training and testing codes of the two-stages Prophet framework.
 - Pretrained and finetuned models on OK-VOA.

 ## Table of Contents